oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 Note: If no input passed at all, status details of all the snapshots is listed

-*   glusterConsistencyGroupStatus - gets the status of given consistency group
+*   <big>glusterConsistencyGroupStatus</big> - gets the status of given consistency group
     -   Input
         -   cgName/taskId
         -   optionType (-c, -t)